Skip to main content

 Chemo can damage the bone marrow, where new blood cells are made.
 This can lead to low blood cell counts, which can result in:

-• Fatigue or shortness of breath (from low red blood cell counts)
+• Fatigue or shortness of breath (from low red blood cells)

-A major concern with chemo used to treat osteosarcoma is that it can lead to dangerously low white blood cell levels and an increased risk of serious infections.
-Because of this, drugs called growth factors (such as filgrastim, also known as G-CSF) may be given along with the chemo to help the body make new white blood cells as quickly as possible.
+To lower the risk of serious infections, sometimes drugs called growth factors (such as filgrastim, also known as G-CSF) may be given along with the chemo to help the body make new white blood cells as quickly as possible.

 Side effects of certain chemo drugs